Sallen–Key topology

 The Sallen–Key topology is an electronic filter topology used to implement second-order active filters that is particularly valued for its simplicity.
 It is a degenerate form of a voltage-controlled voltage-source (VCVS) filter topology.
+It was introduced by R. P. Sallen and E. L. Key of MIT Lincoln Laboratory in 1955.

 Explanation of operation

 A VCVS filter uses a voltage amplifier with practically infinite input impedance and zero output impedance to implement a 2-pole low-pass, high-pass, bandpass, bandstop, or allpass response.
 The VCVS filter allows high Q factor and passband gain without the use of inductors.
 A VCVS filter also has the advantage of independence: VCVS filters can be cascaded without the stages affecting each others tuning.
-A Sallen–Key filter is a variation on a VCVS filter that uses a unity-voltage-gain amplifier (i.e., a pure buffer amplifier).
-It was introduced by R. P. Sallen and E. L. Key of MIT Lincoln Laboratory in 1955.
+A Sallen–Key filter is a variation on a VCVS filter that uses a unity gain amplifier (i.e., a buffer amplifier).

 History and implementation

 In 1955, Sallen and Key used vacuum tube cathode follower amplifiers; the cathode follower is a reasonable approximation to an amplifier with unity voltage gain.
 Modern analog filter implementations may use operational amplifiers (also called op amps).
 Because of its high input impedance and easily selectable gain, an operational amplifier in a conventional non-inverting configuration is often used in VCVS implementations.
 Implementations of Sallen–Key filters often use an op amp configured as a voltage follower; however, emitter or source followers are other common choices for the buffer amplifier.